Menu

 And while questions remain about the brand, there is little doubt that Blue Labour has become more relevant amid the rise of Reform and return of Trump to the White House.

-“I don't think you would necessarily find a lot of sympathy within Blue Labour circles for Donald Trump the man.
-Personally speaking, I think he’s a loathsome human being,” says Paul Embery, the writer active in the original Blue Labour group.
+“I don’t think you would necessarily find a lot of sympathy within Blue Labour circles for Donald Trump the man.
+Personally speaking, I think he’s a loathsome human being,” says Paul Embery, the writer and firefighter active in the original Blue Labour group.

 “Where there is an overlap between Blue Labour and both Reform and Trump is that they both recognise that the radical progressive elite and the agenda they’ve been pushing for so long – open borders and so on – is something that just does not resonate in working-class communities.”